Changing perspectives for efficient, intelligence-led border control

 All types of biometrics are used in airports around the world and the preferred application must balance user acceptance with cultural preferences.

 Facial recognition offers another great solution for verifying the identity of people on the move without slowing them down, making it increasingly popular.
 It is very reliable and contactless by nature.
 Accuracy and user experience, however, rely entirely on the quality of the equipment used to capture data—they must be capable of recognizing a person who has cut or dyed their hair, grown a beard, gained or lost weight or undergone surgery, and be fast and wide-angled.
 Only state-of-the-art facial recognition devices guarantee both accurate recognition and a fast frictionless travel experience.
-In the context of the pandemic, these devices also provide promising results for facial recognition of people wearing masks.

 The iris is the most accurate biometric identifier with a strong resistance to false matches and more resistance to the effects of time than facial biometrics and fingerprints.
 An iris scan can be used as an alternative or a complementary solution to facial recognition.
 For the moment, the use of iris recognition is still not widespread, except in tech-savvy countries like Singapore and the UAE.
 The main reason for this is the initial cost of the technology, but its use could grow, especially since iris capture improves the user experience as it can be performed both at a distance and on the move.